 Which is why Trump’s also wrong.
 There aren’t ‘best’ words, only apt ones, and ‘stupid’ is embarrassingly inapt.
 Obama et al. didn’t deserve such flattening damnation.
 Maybe they were rashly optimistic, or held worldviews that were too inflexible.
 Maybe they were trapped by their campaign promises of ending wars, or were too timid to get involved in them.
 But whatever was the case, Trump’s ‘stupid’ barges through these complications, unhelpful and wrong.

-Why Trump succeeded and why Trump's failing,
+Why Trump succeeded and why Trump's failing, all in one graph |

 Ultimately, Trump’s inapt because he’s a lazy thinker.
 Einstein said that ‘everything should be made as simple as possible, but not simpler.’
 For Trump, though, everything must be reduced to stupid, great and sad.
 He doesn’t care to choose the right word, and probably couldn’t anyway.
 His message works on the internet and at rallies because it’s simple and rude, memorable and shareable.
 But its crudeness is the very reason it’s proving useless in Washington.
 It’s inapt, too simplistic for a complex world.